abajwa-hw/hdp21-twitter-demo/README.md

 Slides and webinar recording are available at http://hortonworks.com/partners/learn/

+The updated version of this demo that works with HDP 2.2 sandbox is available [here](https://github.com/abajwa-hw/hdp22-twitter-demo)

 #### Monitor Twitter stream for S&P 500 companies to identify & act on unexpected increases in tweet volume

 - Ingest: